OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - Clone all the project channels.
 - And more.

-Using the Octopus Deploy API, all of that is possible, however it will require dilligence and maintenance on your part.
+Using the Octopus Deploy API, all of that is possible; however, it will require diligence and maintenance on your part.
 Unless there is a specific business requirement, such as security team requirements or regulatory requirements, we don't recommend taking that on.

 ## Further Reading